jvluso/VotingSimulator/README.md

 ## Sample Output

- The following uses a population of 105 people, 2 issues, no clustering, and 10000 repetitions.
+ The following uses a population of 1005 people, 3 issues, clustering of 0.5, and 10000 repetitions.